EliaRitzmann/EliaRitzmann/README.md

-- 👋 Hi, I’m @EliaRitzmann
+# 👋 Hi, I'm Elia Ritzmann

+- 🔭 Currently working on: SRG PlayNext
-- 👀 I’m interested in React and TailwindCSS
+- 👀 I’m interested in React native and tailwindCSS
-- 🌱 I’m currently learning Symfony
+- 🌱 Learning more about: Micronaut and Kotlin
 - 🎬 Big fan of the DAЯK series